leanghok120/Dotfiles/README.md

 # Dotfiles for my machine

 Welcome to my dotfiles repository!
-This repository contains all the configuration files and scripts I use everyday on my personal machine.
-Below, you'll find a brief overview of each component included in the repository, along with instructions on how to set everything up.
+This repository contains all the config files I use everyday on my machine for studying and development.

 ## Table of Contents
 1. [Introduction](#introduction)